With all the contradictory information on the internet, it is easy to see why some people believe that alcohol-free skin care is just a passing craze.

 If you have oily skin a little extra dryness may not seem so bad; but by stripping your skin of its natural oils, moisturisers containing alcohol can cause oily skin to overcompensate and produce even more oil, which may lead to clogged pores and breakouts.

-Green People’s certified organic, alcohol-free moisturisers are formulated to restore the skin’s natural, healthy balance.
+Green People’s certified organic, alcohol-free moisturisers (no ethyl alcohol/ethanol) are formulated to restore the skin’s natural, healthy balance.
 They never contain harsh chemicals and are suitable for all skin types, including sensitive skin and those prone to eczema.

 Alcohol may be used in sunscreens to give them a lighter skin feel.